 To be responsible for a crime, the defendant must have had the mental state to commit it.
 Accidentally striking someone, for example, typically doesn’t constitute an assault or battery.
-(For more on mental status as it relates to crime, see How Defendants' Mental States Affect Their Responsibility for a Crime and Can I be convicted of a crime if I didn't realize what I did was illegal?)
+(See Unconsciousness as a Defense to Criminal Charges.)

 Amnesia is loss of memory caused by psychological or physical trauma.
 It’s not the same as not having the mental status required for a crime.

 The inability to remember committing a crime doesn’t necessarily mean the defendant didn’t intend to and actually commit it.
 A defendant’s mental state at the time of the crime is what’s important—amnesia occurring after the crime has no effect on conduct at the time of the offense.
 Accordingly, amnesia typically isn’t a viable defense.
 (It might be, however, if, at the time of the alleged offense, it created the conditions for an insanity defense.)

 Example: Amnesia caused by chronic alcoholism wasn’t a defense to forgery.
 Even though the defendant couldn’t recall his actions at the time he forged the signature on the check, his memory loss didn’t affect his intent to commit the fraudulent act.
 (People v.
 Hibbler, 274 NE2d 101 (Ill.
 1971).)

 Example: The court upheld the defendant’s homicide conviction because his failure to remember the shooting wasn’t proof of his mental condition at the time of the act.
 His memory loss wasn’t evidence that he didn’t know right from wrong when the crime occurred.
 (Lester v.
 State, 370 SW2d 405 (Tenn.
 1963).).

 Capacity to Stand Trial